AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

        proceed.
      * - If vague: nowhere, tell them to contact us again when ready.

+       - If a concrete lead: make a rse-projects issue with state "Lead".
+Include description, estimated time, unit label, and ``/summary`` at least.
-       - If they want to proceed: (a) set up the next stage yourself or (b) add to weekly meeting agenda to find someone who will do the pre-planning meeting.
+       - If they want to proceed: (a) set up the planning meeting yourself or (b) add to weekly meeting agenda to find someone who will do the pre-planning meeting.
-   * * Pre-planning meeting
+   * * Planning meeting
-     * Discussed enough to work out details before acceptance.
+     * Discussed enough to understand what it is
-     * Pre-planning meeting with at least two RSEs (doesn't have to be those who got the lead, but it's good if someone who might do it is there + someone who can mentor that person).
+     * Planning meeting with at least two RSEs (doesn't have to be those who got the lead, but it's good if someone who might do it is there + someone who can mentor that person).
 Use the `template doc
        <https://docs.google.com/document/d/1XcxeNLRq0kOsFbDEmA7ArdbIrCVudMWHPFQsKRVcTIk>`__